chenstrace/pycharm-cli/README.md

   - Use a shortcut key or mouse click to pop up unread messages

+- Anti-recall with details
+  - Displays who recalled a message, when it was recalled, and the recalled message content.

 - Messages
   - Send messages
   - Receive messages